AXIS Speed Monitor

 About the application

-The radar needs to be mounted and configured according to the installation guide.
-For more information, see the user documentation for each radar:
+The radar, or radar-video fusion camera, needs to be mounted and configured according to the installation guide and user manual.
+For more information, see the user documentation for each device:

 Note

-To be able to log statistics, install the SD card in the device where the app is installed.
+To be able to log statistics, install the SD card in the device where the application is installed.

 Get started